 Course Title: Cultural Immersion and Experiential Learning in China

-Relationship of Course to Ignatian Values: This elective course will enable students to experience and exercise the Ignatian values of cura personalis, men and women for and with others and magis.
-As students immerse themselves in China, engage in experiential learning, interact with different cultures and exercise leadership for global health concerns, students are able to demonstrate these values.
+Relationship of Course to Ignatian Values: This elective course will enable students to experience and exercise Ignatian values of cura personalis, men and women for and with other, and magis.
+As students immerse themselves in China, engage in experiential learning, interact with different culture and exercise leadership for global health concerns, students are able to exercise these values.

 - Demonstrate effective interprofessional team communication and collaboration

 - Articulate elements of own cultural values, beliefs, and biases that may influence the delivery of care while in China

 - Discuss the heritage of the Chinese culture related to health and health care